B.S. in Kinesiology: PK-12 Physical Education Teacher Certification

-The Department of Health & Kinesiology will no longer be enrolling new students into the PEK Teacher Certification program.
-All current students will be supported and programs maintained through graduation.
+The Department of Kinesiology and Sport Management will no longer be enrolling new students into the PEK Teacher Certification program.
+All current students will be supported and programs will be maintained through graduation.

 The 120-hour degree plan includes a full semester of student teaching in a public school setting after the completion of course work.
 These field experiences differ for each student, and are fit to meet the student’s interests.